 BPPV is the commonest cause of vertigo.
 It can be disabling; occurs in short bursts and is provoked specifically by movement.

-Is a disorder of the inner ear and is thought to be caused by abnormal fluctuations in the fluid called endolymph which fills the hearing and balance structures of the inner ear.
+A disorder of the inner ear and is thought to be caused by abnormal fluctuations in the fluid called endolymph which fills the hearing and balance structures of the inner ear.

-Is the inflammation of the part of the inner ear called the labyrinth, it can make people feel dizzy and hearing is often affected.
+The inflammation of the part of the inner ear called the labyrinth, it can make people feel dizzy and hearing is often affected.

-Is a progressive condition affecting the balance and hearing parts of the inner ear.
+A progressive condition affecting the balance and hearing parts of the inner ear.
 Symptoms include acute attacks of vertigo, tinnitus, increasing deafness and the feeling of pressure in the ear.

 A symptom of the illusion of movement after travel which results in the sensation of bobbing or swaying.